 Program Structure

-The workshops are spread over the term with bi-weekly sessions, allowing for flexibility and in-depth exploration of each topic.
+The masterclasses are spread over the term with bi-weekly sessions, allowing for flexibility and in-depth exploration of each topic.

 Key learnings